-The Copco No. 2 dam area will be accessed by Copco Access Road, which is regionally accessed via Copco Road to the North as shown in Figure C1 in Appendix A. Table 3-5 distinguishes between public and private roadways.
+The Copco No. 2 dam area will be accessed by Copco Access Road, which is regionally accessed via Copco Road to the North as shown in Figure 1 in Appendix A. Table 3-5 distinguishes between public and private roadways.

 Access to Copco No. 2 powerhouse facilities and the Copco Village will be via Daggett Road.
 Daggett Road is regionally accessed via Copco Road.
 Daggett Road Bridge crosses the Klamath River just downstream of the Copco No. 2 powerhouse facilities.
 The culvert located at Fall Creek at Daggett Road requires construction improvements.
 At this location, the Renewal Corporation will remove the existing culvert and replace it with a new arch culvert; road and embankment design improvements will be made by the Renewal Corporation to support the new arch culvert.
 The existing Daggett Road Bridge is not engineered for the Proposed Action loads.
 A new permanent 20-foot-wide steel truss bridge will be constructed by the Renewal Corporation upstream of the existing Daggett Road Bridge to provide construction as well as permanent access to the Copco No. 2 powerhouse facilities and substation.
-The north approach to the construction access bridge at Daggett Road will direct construction vehicles to the permanent y construction access bridge, located upstream of the existing Daggett Road Bridge.
+The north approach to the construction access bridge at Daggett Road will direct construction vehicles to the permanent construction access bridge, located upstream of the existing Daggett Road Bridge.
 The approach geometry provides the turning space required to accommodate a low-boy type vehicle to line up with the permanent bridge.
 Approach road surfaces will be gravel base and appropriate signage will be posted to clearly designate the permanent bridge access and closure of the existing bridge.
-The new Daggett Road Bridge will not encroach on wetlands area to the west.
 Following construction, the new permanent bridge will serve as the river crossing and the existing bridge closed.